owasp-modsecurity/ModSecurity/README.md

 After the compilation make sure that there are no issues on your build/platform.
 We strongly recommend the utilization of the unit tests and regression tests.
-The test utilities are located under the subfolder ‘tests’.
+These test utilities are located under the subfolder ‘tests’.

-As a dynamic library, don’t forget that it has to be installed in a folder where your O.S. will look for dynamic libraries in it.
+As a dynamic library, don’t forget that libmodsecurity must be installed to a location (folder) where you OS will be looking for dynamic libraries.

 ### Unix (Linux, MacOS, FreeBSD, …)